mcsquizzy/red-team-toolbox/reconnaissance/README.md

 # Reconnaissance Phase

-Definition
+Definition Reconnaissance...
-Environment variables controlled bash script

-Available parts:
+This environment variables controlled bash script serves as a tool for receiving important information about a specific host or a network.
+The script can gain the following information:

 - Identity
 - Host
 - Network